Professional Human Resources Consulting and Recruiting

 ________________________

 - I can tell you that we have had nothing less than top notch service with Keane HR Consulting.
 Their assistance with our human resource needs is the true measure of professionalism.
 Their expertise in staffing, employee benefits and legal issues has proved to be exceptional.
-I would highly recommend Vicki and her company to anyone looking to ease the burden of all their human resource needs.
+I would highly recommend this company to anyone looking to ease the burden of all their human resource needs.

 Melynda Brantly-Brown, Clinical Office Manager for a Large Medical Practice Client of Keane HR Consulting since 2005